comorment/matlabruntime/README.md

 # Running your matlab project via Singularity Containers

 It is possible to run your matlab code in a container which does not have MATLAB.
-To do this, we first need to  build the standalone application of corresponding Matlab Code via Matlab Compiler locally and then run with this application with the container  which has Matlab Runtime
+To do this, we first need to  build the standalone application of corresponding Matlab Code via Matlab Compiler locally and then run this application with the container  which has Matlab Runtime (https://ch.mathworks.com/products/compiler/matlab-runtime.html).

 ## Getting Started